 I also learned something about my psyche, too.
 Although I was nervous about letting Parker go, literally and figuratively, she was totally ready and super excited about an all-day summer camp.
 Parker lives for ballet, so perhaps that was a huge factor in her willingness to attend every day.

-I appreciated that the summer camp group was relatively small, about ten girls and one ballet instructor who was absolutely delightful.
+I appreciated that the summer camp group was relatively small, about ten girls, and they had one ballet instructor who was absolutely delightful.
 Truth be told, we expect nothing less from Ballet Petite, which is why we chose this camp.
 The programs are fantastic, the instructors are fabulous, and everything is run unbelievably smoothly.
 Parker’s friend, Kenley (aka Lady Fleming) was in her camp as well!
 Shoutout to my mommy friend and DC Moms Blog contributing writer, Kathy Fleming.
 Oh, and Parker’s bestie, Gia, joined her for half of the week, too!
 Total success!

 Every day was filled with wonderful crafts and dance lessons, and Parker experienced a fancy tea party and an etiquette lesson, too.
 Upon the conclusion of the dance camp, they performed in beautiful costumes, costumes they designed!
 I would absolutely recommend this camp to other Mamas and their littles who love ballet and also to SAHMs whose kids are going to school for the first time and want a taste of what school life is like.